Idempotent Requests

 When you provide a client_id with a create request, AgentMail checks if a request with that same client_id has already been successfully completed.

-• If it’s the first time we’ve seen this client_id, we process the request as normal, create the resource, and store the resulting resource id against your client_id.
+client_id, we process the request as normal, create the resource, and store the resulting resourceidagainst yourclient_id. - If we have seen this

 This allows you to safely retry requests without the risk of creating duplicate data.